 Cloudflare expects all of our suppliers and service providers to meet legal and ethical standards as a condition of doing business with us.
 Any practice by one of our suppliers or vendors that is likely to cause immediate harm to one of their laborers or that demonstrates glaring unethical behavior will provide grounds for Cloudflare to request expeditious remediation of this practice or the immediate termination of Cloudflare’s commercial relationship.
 In the event a practice is causing or will likely cause severe harm to workers is identified prior to beginning a relationship with Cloudflare, the issue must be resolved before, and as a condition of, the commencement of the business relationship with Cloudflare and also for qualification of continued commercial relationship with Cloudflare.

-Cloudflare’s total global workforce as of April 2019 was approximately 960 full-time and part-time employees.
+Cloudflare’s total global workforce as of December 2021 was more than 2,400 full-time and part-time employees.
 These numbers fluctuate as we use some temporary workers and contractors to support our business.
-All employees primarily work from Cloudflare’s 11 offices around the world from: San Francisco, California; San Jose, California; Austin, Texas; Washington, DC; New York, New York; Champaign, Illinois; London, UK; Singapore; Sydney, Australia; Beijing, China; Munich, Germany.
+Given the health concerns and local government-mandated office closures worldwide due to the COVID-19 pandemic, the majority of Cloudflare employees have been working remotely since March 2020.
+Prior to the pandemic, all employees primarily worked from Cloudflare’s 16 offices around the world from: San Francisco, California; San Jose, California; Austin, Texas; Washington, DC; New York, New York; Champaign, Illinois; Seattle, Washington; Toronto, Canada; London, UK; Singapore; Sydney, Australia; Beijing, China; Munich, Germany; Lisbon, Portugal; Paris, France; and Tokyo, Japan.
 Our main employment centers are Austin, London, San Francisco, and Singapore.
 Cloudflare frequently undergoes review and evaluation of all employees compensation to ensure that everyone is paid a living wage at minimum.

 Any concerns and/or complaints arising under or related to the Acts should be reported to the Cloudflare Legal team at firstname.lastname@example.org.